def1ant1/RusticUI/docs/data/material/components/menus/menus.md

 For headless Rust adapters (`mui-headless` + `mui-material`), call `MenuState::set_item_disabled(index, true)` to toggle interactivity at runtime.
-The generated markup exposes both `aria-disabled="true"` and `data-disabled="true"` so automated tests, custom styling, and accessibility audits all observe the same state whether the menu is rendered during SSR or in the browser.
+The generated markup exposes both `aria-disabled="true"` and `data-disabled="true"` only when an item is disabled so automated tests, custom styling, and accessibility audits observe the same state whether the menu is rendered during SSR or in the browser.

 ## Positioned menu